syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 local-path-storage     Active   41m
 ```

-If your outputs do not align with the expected, please refer back to
+If your outputs do not align with the above, please refer back to
 [Installing Kratix](installing-kratix).

 With that, you have all the pieces you need to install your first Promise!